x-Purple/CFX-Bypass/README.md

 # CFX-Bypass

-What's the purpose of this:
+What's the purpose of this?

 Program blocks the outbounding and inbounding calls from adhesive so they won't get to check your hwid from their auth server.
+Basically allows you to play FiveM on hwid banned computers.

 How to use:
 1. Clean Traces